Magnetism: Magnetic domains

 The magnetic moments of atoms in a ferromagnetic material cause them to behave something like tiny permanent magnets.
 They stick together and align themselves into small regions of more or less uniform alignment called magnetic domains or Weiss domains.
 Magnetic domains can be observed with a magnetic force microscope to reveal magnetic domain boundaries that resemble white lines in the sketch.
 There are many scientific experiments that can physically show magnetic fields.

 When a domain contains too many molecules, it becomes unstable and divides into two domains aligned in opposite directions so that they stick together more stably.

 When exposed to a magnetic field, the domain boundaries move, so that the domains aligned with the magnetic field grow and dominate the structure (dotted yellow area), as shown at the left.
 When the magnetizing field is removed, the domains may not return to an unmagnetized state.
 This results in the ferromagnetic material's being magnetized, forming a permanent magnet.

 When magnetized strongly enough that the prevailing domain overruns all others to result in only one single domain, the material is magnetically saturated.
 When a magnetized ferromagnetic material is heated to the Curie point temperature, the molecules are agitated to the point that the magnetic domains lose the organization, and the magnetic properties they cause cease.
 When the material is cooled, this domain alignment structure spontaneously returns, in a manner roughly analogous to how a liquid can freeze into a crystalline solid.

 Antiferromagnetism

 In an antiferromagnet, unlike a ferromagnet, there is a tendency for the intrinsic magnetic moments of neighboring valence electrons to point in opposite directions.
 When all atoms are arranged in a substance so that each neighbor is anti-parallel, the substance is antiferromagnetic.
 Antiferromagnets have a zero net magnetic moment because adjacent opposite moment cancels out, meaning that no field is produced by them.
 Antiferromagnets are less common compared to the other types of behaviors and are mostly observed at low temperatures.
 In varying temperatures, antiferromagnets can be seen to exhibit diamagnetic and ferromagnetic properties.

 In some materials, neighboring electrons prefer to point in opposite directions, but there is no geometrical arrangement in which each pair of neighbors is anti-aligned.
-This is called a spin glass and is an example of geometrical frustration.
+This is called a canted antiferromagnet or spin ice and is an example of geometrical frustration.